-Puerto Rico > Puerto Rico Islands > Isla Desecheo / Desecheo Island
+Puerto Rico ⎮ Puerto Rico Islands ⎮ Isla Desecheo / Desecheo Island

-Desecheo Island, Puerto Rico
+Desecheo Island as seen from Rincon, Puerto Rico

 Isla Desecheo (Desecheo National Wildlife Refuge) is an uninhabited island located just 13 miles off the west coast of Puerto Rico.
 Due to unexploded military ordinance, no one is permitted to step foot on the island.
 Desecheo is a wildlife refuge managed by U.S. Fish & Wildlife Refuge, responsible for managing, conserving, and protecting the island.
 Anyone attempting to step foot on the island is subject to arrest by Federal law officers.